 The GO product roadmap is a goal-oriented product planning tool designed to work with Lean Startup and Scrum.
 By focusing on goals, the roadmap shifts the conversation from debating features to establishing shared objectives.
 This post explains how you can apply the GO product roadmap--from deriving it from the product strategy to keeping it updated.

 Step 1: Do the Prep Work

-I used the Vision Board above to create the roadmap shown below.
-You can download a PDF and Excel template by clicking on the picture.
+I used the Product Vision Board above to create the GO product roadmap shown below.
+You can download the roadmap template by clicking on the picture.

 The roadmap above takes the Vision Board contents, and shows how the strategy is executed over the next 12 months.
 It states the planned major releases with their goals, key features, and metrics.
 Version 1, for instance, is focussed on user acquisition, version 2 on activation and revenue generation.
 Version 3 is about retaining existing users, and version 4 targets a new segment and tries to acquire new users.
 (I discuss in more detail in my post “The GO Product Roadmap”.)